-You’ve made the exciting decision to purchase a travel trailer or fifth wheel.
+You’ve made the exciting decision to purchase a travel trailer.
 Now you need to make sure you have the proper tow vehicle.
 While a truck may come to mind as your first option for towing a camper, SUVs and minivans can also be reputable tow vehicles and ensure you can bring the whole family along.
 However, a minivan or SUV can also be limiting as a tow vehicle, so it’s important to understand size, towing capacity, engine types, payload, and more.

-Read on to learn more about the best minivans and SUVs for towing a travel trailer or fifth wheel.
+Read on to learn more about the best minivans and SUVs for towing a travel trailer.

 Important Factors When Considering a Minivan or SUV for Towing